ddyjis/CMT212/Report.md

 ### Visualisation

 My visualisation use D3.js v4 combined with jQuery and underscore.js.
 It consists of 3 parts.
-The first part is a world map showing the mortality rates across the globe.
+The first part is a <u>world map</u> showing the <u>mortality rates</u> across the globe.

 ![](http://ww2.sinaimg.cn/large/006tNbRwgy1ff52cksov1j30rr0j5ac7.jpg)

 The mortality rate is represented by different gradients of red.
 Countries that have no data are represented in pale white.
 Users can hovor the countries and a tooltip showing the country name and the mortality rate will appear.
 There is also a slider for users to select the year.
-When users press the play button, the year will increase in regular interval so as to visualise the changes in child mortality over time.
-Audience can select a country to investigate from the dropdown list or by clicking the country on the map.
+When users press the <u>play button</u>, the year will increase in regular interval so as to visualise the changes in child mortality over time.
+Audience can <u>select a country to investigate</u> from the dropdown list or by clicking the country on the map.

-The second part is a grid of donut charts.
+The second part is a grid of <u>donut charts</u>.
 When a country is selected, the page is scrolled to these charts.

 ![](http://ww1.sinaimg.cn/large/006tNbRwgy1ff52ek6z1bj30qx0jcjty.jpg)

-Each of these donut charts show the corresponding vaccine coverage of the selected country.
+Each of these donut charts show the corresponding <u>vaccine coverage</u> of the selected country.
 If the country never adopted a certain vaccine, the vaccine is not shown.
 If no data is available for that vaccine in that year, there will be a "No data" statement instead of a donut chart.
-Users can choose a vaccine by a mouse click.
+Users can choose a vaccine by a mouse click.<div style="page-break-after: always;"></div>

-The third part is the time series plot showing the trends of vaccine coverage and child death rate over time.
+The third part is the <u>time series plot</u> showing the trends of <u>vaccine coverage</u> and <u>child death rate</u> over time.

 ![](http://ww3.sinaimg.cn/large/006tNbRwgy1ff52zf0rdzj30rh0hvdi0.jpg)